St.Kitts-Nevis Hard Hit by UK Pension Freeze

 November 9, 2017

+Planning your pension can be a very tricky process which is why so many Brits get help from someone like Joslin Rhodes Pensions.
+Planning a pension is made even harder when rules and new laws surrounding pensions are put in place and this is what has happened to many people living abroad.
 Half of the more than one million British pension recipients living abroad are not entitled to yearly cost of living increases by virtue of a lottery style system that has left many retired people in virtual poverty.
 St. Kitts and Nevis is one of the countries blacklisted by the UK government.
+If you have been affected by this change in pensions after taking bad advice from a financial advisor to switch to a riskier plan where they didn’t explain the risks, then you may be able to get mis sold pension compensation if you seek legal help.

 What this has meant to the unlucky pensioners is that someone who retired when the basic rate was £67.50 a week in 2000 would still get that, rather than the £115.95 received by everyone else now.